renacin/IntervalHouse_DataAnalytics/README.md

 ### Data Collection & Exploration ###
-The following is an informal list of datasets that will be used in this project
+Datasets used in this project:

 Name Of Dataset  | Data Type | Source | Sensitivity | Notes | Progress
 |:---|---:|---:|---:|---:|---:|